thingSoC/thingSoC/README.md

 # thingSoC

-thingSoC - System on Chip Platform for the Internet of Things - Reference Platforms
+**thingSoC** is an open source standard that defines a vendor independent socket system for the creation of new Internet Things;

-thingSoC is a modular development platform for the Internet of Things, that addresses many of the limitations of current product offerings;
+it addresses many of the limitations of current product offerings and standards, by adding capabilities such as automatic device discovery, automatic device configuration, self-monitoring, and self-testing.

-such as automatic device discovery, automatic device configuration, and self testing capabilities.
+**thingSoC** works with many existing standards and Integrated Development Environments (IDEs), such as Arduino, rfDuino, Raspberry Pi, Beaglbone, X-Bee, and others;

-thingSoC is currently in alpha testing, and we expect to have a beta release candidate available here on Github in early April 2015.
+but adds  new features and new capabilites to make building new IoT devices easy.

-thingSoC is an Open Source Hardware (OSHW) project, and will be freely available for community development.
+The **thingSoC** virtual platform definition supports a number of different System-on-Chip platforms and peripherals, such as cell modems, packet radios, Wi-Fi, Bluetooth, and more.

-Documentation is available on the Organization Website at http://thingSoC.github.io
+Documentation is available on the [thingSoC Organization Website](http://thingSoC.github.io)